7enderhead/antiweb/documentation/source/antiweb.rst

    :param line: the line number the directive was found
    :param mo: a match object of an regular expression

-   The code begins in file antiweb.py at line 326:
    ::

        class Directive(object):